How to export fish for human consumption from 1 January 2021 and what documents you may need

 - road: 2 hours before arriving

-Storage document – for fish stored on the UK premises but not processed
+Storage document – for fish stored on the premises in GB but not processed

-If you’re exporting to the EU fish sourced from another country that have been stored on the UK premises for 12 hours or longer, but not processed in any way, you’ll need to create a storage document.
+If you’re exporting from GB to the EU, or moving fish from GB to NI, fish sourced from another country that have been stored in GB for 12 hours or longer, but not processed in any way, you’ll need to create a storage document.

 You must keep a copy of the catch certificate from the original consignment with the storage document.

-Processing statement – for fish processed in the UK
+Processing statement – for fish processed in GB

-If you’re exporting to the EU fish sourced from another country that has been processed in the UK, you’ll need to create a processing statement.
+If you’re exporting from GB to the EU, or moving fish from GB to NI, fish sourced from another country that has been processed in GB, you’ll need to create a processing statement.

 Include a copy of the catch certificate from the original consignment with the processing statement.